-Welcome to DDSB@Home Secondary 2020/2021.

-We are proud to be part of the first DDSB@Home Secondary Campus welcoming over 3,000 students from across Durham Region.
-At DDSB@Home Secondary we look forward to providing students with options from all disciplines of the high school curriculum.
-Our exceptional team of educators represent schools from across the Durham region.
-DDSB@Home Secondary provides all the resources to support the individualized needs of students in support of their health, well-being and academic achievement including administrative support, guidance counsellors, academic resource, student success, Gifted and French Immersion classes along with many leadership opportunities.
-While DDSB@Home may not have four walls and a roof like a typical high school our virtual door is always open to our school community.
-Our dynamic team of educators look forward to providing a collaborative, creative and engaging virtual learning experience for the 2020/2021 school year.
+Welcome to the 2023-2024 school year at DDSB@Home Secondary, a synchronous real-time online school.
+My name is Hoi Leung, and I am very honoured to have the privilege of being your Principal.
+At DDSB@Home Secondary Campus, we have over 450 students from across the Durham District School Board Region.
+We endeavour to provide students with options from all disciplines of the high school curriculum.
+Our exceptional team of educators represent schools from across the DDSB region.
+DDSB@Home Secondary provides all the resources to support the individualized needs of students in support of their well-being and academic achievement including Administrative Support, Guidance Counsellors, Academic Resource, and Student Success, along with various leadership opportunities.
+While DDSB@Home may not have four walls and a roof like a typical high school, our virtual door is always open to our school community.
+Our dynamic team of educators look forward to providing a collaborative, creative and engaging virtual learning experience for the 2023-2024 school year.